James Corden: 1996–2006: Early career

 Corden's first stage appearance was at the age of 18, with a one-line part in the 1996 musical Martin Guerre.
 His first TV reporter role was on the BBC's Good Morning with Anne and Nick, interviewing Meat Loaf.
 His early television work included Gareth Jones in the 1999 series Boyz Unlimited.
-He also starred in Tango advertisements in 1998, had a role as a bookish student in Teachers and in 2000 had a small part in an episode of Hollyoaks.
+He also starred in Tango advertisements in 1998, had a role as a bookish student in Teachers, and in 2000 had a small part in an episode of Hollyoaks.
 Corden had guest appearances on Little Britain and Dalziel and Pascoe, both in 2004.
 Corden's early film credits include Whatever Happened to Harold Smith?
 (1999), Mike Leigh's All or Nothing (2002), Heartlands (2002), and Cruise of the Gods (2002).

 From 2000 to 2005, Corden starred on the British television series Fat Friends as Jamie Rymer.
 He garnered a nomination for the 2000 Royal Television Society Award for Network Newcomer On Screen for his work.
 Beginning in 2004, Corden played the role of Timms in the original London stage production of Alan Bennett's play The History Boys, as well as in the Broadway, Sydney, Wellington, and Hong Kong productions.
-He also was in the radio and 2006 film adaptation versions of the play.
+He was also in the radio and 2006 film adaptation versions of the play.
 In 2006, he appeared in the film Starter for 10.